Julierv/Racket-Compiler/README.md

 ## Racket Compiler

 This repository contains a simple compiler and for a custom programming language implemented in Racket for the semester project of my design and implementation of Programming Languages course CMSC430.
+The compiler attemps to imitate the Racket compiler almost identically with some modifications like adding recursion to let in let-rec, all implemented in assembly x86.
+My roll in the project was implementing the Parsing, Checking, and Generating the code into asembly x86, the link files were probided by the course instructor.

 ## Abstract Syntax Tree (AST) Configuration